 Eligibility and Benefits

 Doctoral student applicants who have been admitted with regular doctoral funding support would participate in the focused training program.
-Applicants must be from one of the six participating academic units listed above and must be U.S. citizens or permanent residents.
+Applicants must be from one of the six participating academic units listed above.

 Awarded fellows will receive a 3 year fellowships with: